-While there is no dedicated national program for prostate cancer within the CDC; however, the CDC's Division of Cancer Prevention and Control supports various prostate cancer activities.
-The National Comprehensive Cancer Control Program includes support for state health departments' prostate cancer activities within their state prostate cancer programs.
-And the CDC works at a national level conducting applied research and surveillance and communication and outreach initiatives.
+While there is no dedicated national program for prostate cancer within the CDC; the CDC's Division of Cancer Prevention and Control supports various prostate cancer activities.
+The National Comprehensive Cancer Control Program includes support for state health departments' prostate cancer activities within their state cancer programs.
+The CDC works at a national level conducting applied research and surveillance, and communication and outreach initiatives.